skysparq/grib2-go/README.md

 - [x] Read metadata of GFS GRIB2 records
 - [x] Implement iterator to parse multi-record GRIB2 files
 - [ ] Read values from GFS GRIB2 records
-- [ ] Read metadata for all templates defined in the version 33 standard
+- [ ] Read metadata for all templates compatible with the version 33 standard
-- [ ] Read values for all templates defined in the version 33 standard
+- [ ] Read values for all templates compatible with the version 33 standard
+- [ ] Implement current versions of the GRIB2 standard